syncthing/docs/users/syncthing.rst

 .. cmdoption:: -reset-database

     Reset the database, forcing a full rescan and resync.
-Create `.stfolder` folders in each sync folder if they do not already exist. **Caution**:
+Create `.syncthing` folders in each sync folder if they do not already exist. **Caution**:
     Ensure that all sync folders which are mountpoints are already mounted.
     Inconsistent versions may result if the mountpoint is later mounted and